groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.1 =
+* HOT FIX Rollback Elementor integration to previous version as doesn't work when multiplte forms on same page.

 = 1.3 =
 * ADDED Tags settings tab to add options for tag mapping
 * ADDED optin status tag mapping so that it is easier to reference a broad scope of contacts without having to manage the tag associations through funnels.